Zilliqa/ZRC/zrcs/zrc-6.md

 3. ZRC-1 includes `Transfer` and `TransferFrom` for the token transfer.
 The two transitions have the same type signature and the only difference is the access control.
 This has added unnecessary complexity.

+4. Using callbacks to get data can complicate the logic easily.

+5. It's hard to respond to bugs and vulnerabilities gracefully without an emergency stop mechanism.

+6. Without batch operations, multiple transactions are required and this can be very inefficient.

-4. The ZRC-1 and ZRC-2 contracts can share the same callback names.
+7. The ZRC-1 and ZRC-2 contracts can share the same callback names.
 Contracts must have unique names for callback transitions.

-5. In ZRC-1 it's hard to respond to bugs and vulnerabilities gracefully since it lacks an emergency stop mechanism.

-6. Without batch operations, multiple transactions are required and this can be very inefficient.

-7. In ZRC-1 contract owner is immutable.
+8. In ZRC-1 contract owner is immutable.
 As some contract owners want to transfer their contract ownership, developers had to implement the feature for ZRC-1.

-8. It can complicate the logic easily to use callbacks to retrieve data.

 ## IV.
 Specification